FOR ORGANIZATIONS

 THE PROCESS

+A living process - not a checklist.
 The process is not sequential.
 Each realization opens new ones.

 01. CAPTURE